-SSC was founded in 2012 by members of The Barrow Group Theatre Company and Shakespeare & Co.
+SSC was founded in 2012 as SHRUNKEN SHAKESPEARE COMPANY by members of Off-Broadway’s The Barrow Group Theater Company and the Berkshire’s Shakespeare & Company.

-A co-production with film producer Adam Shulman topped off the 2015 season.
-SSC brought on Danya Taymor to direct Olivier Award winner Chukwudi Iwuji’s screenplay “Ira,” an in-depth look at the life of African-American classical actor Ira Aldridge.
+A co-production with film producer Adam Shulman ignited the 2015 season, with Danya Taymor directing Olivier Award winner, Chukwudi Iwuji, and his screenplay, Ira, as a theatrical staged reading.
+The piece provides an in-depth look at the life of African-American classical actor IRA ALDRIDGE.
 The star-studded cast played for one evening as a precursor to the development of the film version.
-The season ended with the company’s “Midsummer” being reimagined for the Secret Summer farm-to-bar festival, where it was performed for over 600 guests.
+Later that year, the company’s Midsummer was reimagined for the Long Island City’s Secret Summer festival, where it was performed for over 600 guests.

 SSC continues to flourish, and has transitioned into developing NEW WORKS with actors, writers, and directors whose interests lie in COLLABORATION, INNOVATION and RISK TAKING.